Universal Translation Services

 Latin Dictionaries

 To effectively translate Latin, the internet can prove invaluable.
 An excellent resource for words and definitions is William Whitaker’s Words, as well as the online Latin Dictionary.
 When relying on these websites, one should exercise caution when accepting the translations to ensure the given meaning is sensible with the intended translation.
 The Dizionario di Abbreviature Latine ed Italiane features an exhaustive list of Latin abbreviations, albeit with Italian translations.
-Additionally, Ainsworth’s Latin Dictionary Revised Edition is a recommended book, and is accessible through various libraries, and the FamilySearch Digital Library.
-More about the Latin Translation can be found in our Latin Translation Services.
+Additionally, Ainsworth’s Latin Dictionary Revised Edition is a recommended book accessible through various libraries and the FamilySearch Digital Library.
+More about Latin Translation can be found in our Latin Translation Services.

 Latin sayings about love